 aren’t.
 To avoid paying for taps that are unlikely to convert to downloads, add non-performers as negative

 keywords.
 Use exact match so you don’t accidentally exclude your ad from showing for relevant searches,

 or try broad match if you want to ensure that your ad doesn’t appear for words or phrases.

-If our Music Teacher keyword tuning app was driving a number of taps but no installs, we could add it as a negative keyword in our brand, competitor, and category campaigns.
-This would save us from spending on a keyword that wasn’t converting.
+If the keyword tuning app was driving a number of taps but no installs for Music Teacher, you could add it as a negative keyword in your brand, competitor, and category campaigns.
+This would save you from spending on a keyword that wasn’t converting.

 Use Search Match to find new keywords.
 Search Match automatically matches your ad to relevant searches on the App Store using resources such as the metadata from your App Store product page, information about similar apps in the same genre, and other search data.
 With Search Match on, you don’t have to figure out and bid on all keyword possibilities for your ad to appear.
 This can be especially useful in markets where you don’t know the local language.

 We recommend you turn on Search Match in a campaign or ad group dedicated to keyword discovery.
 Monitor results and identify high-performing search terms, then move them to campaigns or ad groups focused on brand, competitor, or category keywords.

 Manage different keyword types in separate campaigns or